Macroevolution: Evolution of new organs and tissues

-One of the main questions in evolutionary biology is how fundamentally new structures evolve, such as new organs.
-As can be seen in vertebrate evolution, most "new" organs are actually not new—they are still modifications of previously existing organs.
-Examples are wings (modified limbs), feathers (modified reptile scales), lungs (modified swim bladders, e.g. found in fish), or even the heart (a muscularized segment of a vein).
+One of the main questions in evolutionary biology is how new structures evolve, such as new organs.
+Macroevolution is often thought to require the evolution of structures that are 'completely new'.
+However, fundamentally novel structures are not necessary for dramatic evolutionary change.
+As can be seen in vertebrate evolution, most "new" organs are actually not new—they are simply modifications of previously existing organs.
+For instance, the evolution of mammal diversity in the past 100 million years has not required any major innovation.
+All of this diversity can be explained by modification of existing organs, such as the evolution of elephant tusks from incisors.
+Other examples include wings (modified limbs), feathers (modified reptile scales), lungs (modified swim bladders, e.g. found in fish), or even the heart (a muscularized segment of a vein).

 The same concept applies to the evolution of "novel" tissues.
 Even fundamental tissues such as bone can evolve from combining existing proteins (collagen) with calcium phosphate (specifically, hydroxy-apatite).
 This probably happened when certain cells that make collagen also accumulated calcium phosphate to get a proto-bone cell.